feast-dev/feast-workshop/module_0/README.md

 | Offline store                                                                   | The compute that Feast will use to execute point in time joins.
 Here we use `file`                                                                                                                                                                                                                                                                                   |
 | Online store                                                                    | The low-latency storage Feast can materialize offline feature values to power online inference.
 In this module, we do not need one.                                                                                                                                                                                                                                  |

-# User flows
+# User groups
 There are three user groups here worth considering.
-The ML platform team, the data scientists, and the ML engineers scheduling models in batch.
+The ML platform team, the ML engineers running batch inference on models, and the data scientists building the model.

-## User flow 1: ML Platform Team
+## User group 1: ML Platform Team
 The team here sets up the centralized Feast feature repository in GitHub.
 This is what's seen in `feature_repo_aws/`.

 ### Step 0: Setup S3 bucket for registry and file sources